 Northern China again

 Meanwhile the Xi Xia and Jin states in northern China had thrown off the Mongol yoke, and in 1226 Genghis Khan moved against them again.
 Genghis died the following year, just as Xi Xia was on the point of total defeat.

-Ogedei also brought western central Asia under firm Mongol control.
+Ogedei’s reign also saw western central Asia brought firmly under Mongol control.
 In 1237-40, Batu Khan, a grandson of Genghis Khan, conquered Russia.
-Batu then campaigned in Poland, Hungary, and an army assembled by the Crusading knights in northern Germany were swept out of the way.
+Batu then invaded west, into central Europe. campaigned in Poland and Hungary, and an army assembled by the Crusading knights in northern Germany were swept out of the way.
 The Mongol forces continued their advance into Bohemia and into the Holy Roman Empire, and were advancing on Vienna when news came of Ogedei’s death.
 By this time (1241), at the other end of Eurasia, the Mongols had reduced Korea to vassal status.
 To the south, he had carried out an invasion of the Indian subcontinent, though the Mongols never managed to turn this in permanent occupation.